Summary

 Engage

 Use the attached I Can't Stress This Enough lesson slides to guide the lesson.
-Begin with slides two though four, introducing students to the lesson title, the Essential Questions, and the lesson objectives.
+Begin with slides two though four, introducing students to the lesson title, the essential questions, and the lesson objectives.

 Add some pressure to your classroom atmosphere with your own play-by-play commentary and by encouraging students to cheer for their teammates to succeed.
 As the competition unfolds, make sure the atmosphere is simultaneously fun and competitive, as you cultivate pressure to succeed.